yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-01-oop-fp-vcs/object-oriented-programming/README.md

 - Implement a method called `greet()` that is accessible outside this class and returns a string in format `"Hello, {name}"`

-## Assessment #2
+## Exercise #2

- In this assessment you are provided with the starting of a definition for a `Shape` class.
+ In this Exercise you are provided with the starting of a definition for a `Shape` class.
 This class only models shapes for which all sides are the same length, like a square or an equilateral triangle.
+Your objectives are to:

 - Add a constructor to this class.
 The constructor takes arguments for the `name`, `sides`, and `sideLength` properties, and initializes them.

 - Add a new `calcPerimeter()` method to the class, which calculates its perimeter (the length of the shape's outer edge) and logs the result to the console.

-## Assessment #3 - Encapsulation And Abstraction
+## Exercise #3 - Encapsulation And Abstraction

-In this assessment you are provided with a class called `Cat`.
-You tasks are to:
+In this Exercise you are provided with a class called `Cat`.
+Your objectives are to:

 - Implement 3 fields:
     1. `mood: number`:  Accessible only in this class.